-The U.S. Army Corps of Engineers, New York District, has awarded a contract for $25.6 million to [Read More]
+NEW YORK – The U.S. Army Corps of Engineers, New York District, in partnership with the New Jersey [Read More]

-The U.S. Army Corps of Engineers, New York District, has awarded an $8.6 million contract to Great Lakes Dredge and Dock of Oak Brook, Illinois, to carry out maintenance dredging at three discontinuous reaches along the Hudson River Federal Navigation Channel between Coxsackie and Albany.
-[Read More]
+The U.S. Army Corps of Engineers, New York District, awarded an initial $23.4 million contract to Great Lakes Dredge and Dock of Oak Brook, Ill., earlier this month to construct the second phase of the Fire Island Inlet to Moriches Inlet (FIMI) Stabilization Project.

 The second phase includes sand placement in the area of Robert Moses State Park and eastward toward the Fire Island Lighthouse.
 It involves construction of a wide, flat elevated berm in the area of Robert Moses State Park and a berm and dune in areas east of the park.
 [Read More]